MyoHub/myosuite/docs/source/tutorials.rst

 Here a set of examples on how to use different MyoSuite models and non-stationarities.

-It is highly recommended to read through the `OpenAI Gym API <https://gymnasium.farama.org/>`__ before you start.
+It is highly recommended to read through the `OpenAI Gym API <https://gymnasium.farama.org/>`__ to get familiar with the Gym API

 * :ref:`run_myosuite`
 * :ref:`run_visualize_index_movements`